How to Use AirTags to Track Dogs or Cats

 There are many upsides to using AirTags for tracking your pets.
 Let’s take a look at them:

 - Efficiency – AirTags enables you to view your pet’s exact location at any given time.
-If you’re an iPhone 11 or 12 user, you have the option of Precision Finding – this enables you to view the exact distance and direction to your pet when in range.
+If you’re an iPhone 11 or 12 user, you have the option of Precision Finding – this enables you to view the exact distance and direction of your pet when in range.

-- Price – unlike pet trackers that can cost up to several hundreds of dollars, AirTags are cheap!
+- Price – unlike pet trackers that can cost up to several hundred dollars, AirTags are cheap!
 Their price starts at $29 apiece, which is not a lot for a product that can save you the trouble of searching for your pet for hours.
 You can also buy a pack of four AirTags at $99.